sass/sass-spec/STYLE_GUIDE.md

 </details>

-When writing a spec with multiple files, make the files other than the import partials unless there's a concrete reason not to.
+When writing a spec with multiple files, make the files (other than `input.scss` or `input.sass`) partials unless there's a concrete reason not to.
 This helps make it clearer at a glance that they're additional input files, rather than expectation files.

 ### DO name single imported or used files "other"